joostdecock/site/pages/docs/designer/tutorial/install.md

 And you'll get some meaningful feedback.

+> ##### You can't use the command line freesewing on Windows
+>
+> On Linux and Mac, you can use freesewing from the command line.
+>
+> Alas, you cannot on Windows, so just skip to the next step.
+{:.warning}

 ## Run the webserver

-We can now use `core` from the command line.
+We can now use `core` from the command line (unless you're on Windows).
 But if we want to use it in our browser, we'll need a web server.

 Rather than installing one, we'll use PHP's built-in webserver.